devopsengineerDan/Daniel_project/README.md

 Once you have done that, you can verify your install by making use of the conda command, for example with list:

 conda list
-You’ll receive output of all the packages you have available through the Anaconda installation:
+Youâll receive output of all the packages you have available through the Anaconda installation:

 Output
 # packages in environment at /home/sammy/anaconda3: